flotools/flotools/README.md

 Where 2 actions are listed, double tapping the key will perform the second action.

 - Speak/select preset: Option+P
-- Move to previous preset: left bracket
+- Load previous preset: left bracket
-- Move to next preset: right bracket
+- Load next preset: right bracket
 - Speak/toggle bypass: Option+B
 - Plugin Monitor:
  - This  feature of Flo Tools is for  control surface users with Pro Tools.
 When controlling a plugin's parameters using a control surface, the plugin monitor will speak the value of the parameter as it changes in real time.